Special Collections & Archives Policies

 - Manuscript and archival materials circulate one box at a time.
 The exact arrangement of unbound materials (papers in folders and folders in boxes) must be maintained.
 Only one folder may be removed from a box at one time.
 If any material is discovered to be out of order, please notify the staff member on duty.
 Please do not rearrange papers or folders on your own.

-- Readers are permitted to consult three (3) printed volumes.
+- Readers are permitted to consult three printed volumes at a time.
 Depending on size and condition, Special Collections staff may further limit the number of books circulated at one time.

 The University of North Georgia Special Collections and Archives will consider requests for reproductions of specific items from its collections subject to limitations imposed by U.S. Copyright Law, donor restrictions, curatorial approval, conservation and security concerns, and available resources, as stipulated in the following policy.